• Last updated February 15, 2023

-2. What are our services CYBERCRIME WATCHLIST™ and CYBERCRIME COMPLAINT™ and why do we process personal data?
+2. What are our services CYBERCRIME WATCHLIST™ and CYBERCRIME VSR™ and why do we process personal data?

-Our aim is to support the fight against cybercrime (fraud and money laundering) in a holistic way, namely by way of prevention (CYBERCRIME WATCHLIST™) and reaction (CYBERCRIME COMPLAINT™).
+Our aim is to support the fight against cybercrime (fraud and money laundering) in a holistic way, namely by way of prevention (CYBERCRIME WATCHLIST™) and reaction (CYBERCRIME VSR™).

 For CYBERCRIME WATCHLIST™ service, we maintain a database of account numbers (and, if known, account holder names) for bank accounts believed to be used for criminal purposes (the “CYBERCRIME WATCHLIST™ Database”).
 Bank account numbers are added to our CYBERCRIME WATCHLIST™ Database by:

 - Law enforcement authorities, anti-cybercrime companies and organizations, and other cybercrime reporting points;

 - Us, based on (a) our own investigations and (b) the assessment of criminal complaints by cybercrime victims (who are referred to us by our contract partners and who use our CYBERCRIME VSR™)